arcenis-r/cepumd/README.md

 | ----------: | --------: | -------: | --------: |
 | 92175930043 |  709.7265 | 26.73502 | 0.0376695 |

-We can also calculate estimated, weighted, means by group.
+We can also calculate estimated, weighted, means by group using  and .
 In this case we’ll use the “bls\_urbn” variable.
+We’ll also add “lower” and “upper” variables to represent the upper and lower bounds of the 95% confidence interval around each mean.

 ``` r
 pet_mean_by_urbn <- pets_integrated %>%